BSidesROC/BSidesROC.github.io/osint_ctf.md

 For this CTF, contestants can participate as either a Solo Team or a team of up to 4.

+At the start of the event, contestants will be able to view the 8 missing persons case details by logging into the CTF platform at ctf.tracelabs.org with their own credentials.

-Registration for this CTF will take place onsite in the CTF room during the morning of the conference.
+Registration for this CTF will take place on-site at the conference in the CTF room.
+At the start of the event contestents will be able to view the missing persons case to be worked on by logging on to the CTF platform at [ctf.tracelabs.org](https://ctf.tracelabs.org)

 ## How does the CTF work?